 Above and beyond creating and sharing your own content, curating news about your industry and your area of practice can also help you brand yourself as a subject matter expert.
-When you find and share the most relevant and timely news about your industry, people will start to recognize the quality of your research and the content you share, and this will look favourably upon you and your law firm.
-You’ll be seen as experts—and people want to hire experts to represent them.
+When you find and share the most relevant and timely news about your industry, people will start to recognize the quality of your research and the content you share, and this will work in favor for you and your law firm.
+You’ll be seen as experts – and people want to hire experts to represent them.

 Get Social Referrals